Service Opportunities

 Flower Ministry

 Flower arrangers repurpose the altar flowers into bouquets to be distributed to those who are sick, homebound or celebrating special occasions.
-Volunteers either help to arrange the flowers or deliver them to delighted parishioners.
-Contact: Suzanne Mulvee
+Volunteers help to arrange or deliver flowers.

 Intercessors Ministry